MRG Glasgow

 Research Associate

-Zhaofei Xiao is a Research Associate in composites manufacturing and design.
+Zhaofei Xiao was a Research Associate in composites manufacturing and design.
 He joined the Materials and Manufacturing Research Group at the University of Glasgow in October 2017.
 Zhaofei completed his PhD in Materials Engineering and Design at the University of Nottingham in 2018, MSc in Materials Science and Technology at Loughborough University in 2013, and BEng in Materials Science and Engineering at Shandong University in 2012.

 Zhaofei’s present research focuses on the development of a low-cost steered fibre laminates manufacturing process and optimisation of mechanical properties of composites structures via numerical modelling.
 His previous research spans manufacturing process automation, experimental mechanics and characterisation for both composites and metal alloys.